learn-anything/quotes/readme.md

 > Absorb what is useful, Discard what is not, Add what is uniquely your own. - Bruce Lee

+> Have you ever noticed that when you sit down to write something, half the ideas that end up in it are ones you thought of while writing it?
+The same thing happens with software.
+Working to implement one idea gives you more ideas.
+So shelving an idea costs you not only that delay in implementing it, but also all the ideas that implementing it would have led to.
+In fact, shelving an idea probably even inhibits new ideas: as you start to think of some new feature, you catch sight of the shelf and think “but I already have a lot of new things I want to do for the next release. - Paul Graham

 > When I let go of what I am, I become what I might be. - Lao Tzu

 > Empower people.
 Embrace change.
 Eliminate waste.